 4. Find and Fix Broken Links

-Broken links are bad for your website’s SEO framework, and it negatively impacts your user experience.
-These are links that no longer exist and will return a 404 error.
+Broken links are bad for your website’s SEO framework, and they negatively impact your user experience.
+These are links that contain typos or no longer exist and will return a 404 error.

-Similarly, if a visitor clicks on a link and is unable to find a page they’re looking for, then they might exit your website.
+Similarly, if a visitor clicks on a link and is unable to find a page they are looking for, then they might exit your website.

-With All in One SEO (AIOSEO), you can easily find and fix broken links on your WordPress website.
+With the free Broken Link Checker plugin by AIOSEO, you can easily find and fix broken internal links on your WordPress website.

 To learn more, you can follow our detailed guide on how to find and fix broken links in WordPress.